CLU-MSCP/bedics/background/doctoral.md

   * PHD in Social work or MFT
   * Public Health

-These programs will likely have greater odds of admission while at the same time providing some funding if you stick to large state schools.
-Many students perceive these programs as "less than" PHD Clinical Psychology programs and that's just not true.
+These programs will likely have greater odds of admission while at the same time providing some funding.
+Many students perceive these programs as "less than" PHD Clinical Psychology programs and that's not true.
 It's about fit.
 I do recommend, however, trying your best to only include universities that traditional colleges and universities rather than free standing programs.

 *****

 ### 3. Professional Material {#material}

 Feel free to share with me your personal statement, CVs, or other material on a Google Drive preferably where you shared your Google Sheet.
 I provided example CVs and an excellent personal statement for doctoral programs in the MS Clinical folder.
 You can access the folder through Blackboard.
 My general rule is that I provide feedback **once** on all material.

-<a href="#">Go to top</a>

 *****